 The State of Illinois has its SHIP program through the Illinois Department of Aging.
 In particular, its Good Start Medicare page is a good starting point for figuring out what you need to know about Medicare.

-If Medicaid is what you’re in search of, citizens can apply for and find information about that through the Application for Benefits Eligibility (or ABE).
+If Medicaid is what you’re searching for, citizens can apply for and find information about that through the Application for Benefits Eligibility (or ABE).

-When you’re looking for supplemental health care plans, though, we are the ones who can provide you with those.
+When you’re looking for supplemental health care plans, though, we’re the ones who can provide you with those.

 Cities in Illinois with Estimated Premiums for Medicare Supplement Coverage